BryanEAtherton/Engage-with-created-Ticket-as-an-Agent/README.md

 <img src="https://i.imgur.com/wEn0Qp9.jpeg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p
 <p>
 4. By Selecting the Assigned To field from the previous slide we can change the Team this ticket is assigned to.
+We will assign it to the Team we created in osTicket Post-Installation Configuration; Configure Teams
 </p>
 <br />